 2. Prefab metallic-structure houses

-They are made of different prefab elements which are assemblied onsite.
+They consist of different prefab elements.
+These are assemblied onsite.
 This is like building a great “Meccano” set.
 It is usually a system made of metallic pillars and beams which will conform frames for walls, ceilings, doors and windows.
-“Sandwich” panels will finally be applied, and they will work as closures or walls (and they will be filled with different isolating materials).
+The team applies “Sandwich-like” panels, which work as closures or walls (and they will be filled with different isolating materials).

-- While using state-of-the-art industrial procedures, higher efficiency and building quality are achieved.
-Thermic isolation and finishings are also high-end.
+- We can achieve higher efficiency and building quality, while using state-of-the-art industrial procedures, Thermic isolation and finishings are also high-end.

 - Building procedures are very fast.
 One can have a finished house in few months time.